 The information on governance included here supplements that described in the Report of the Trustees and in the Statement of Trustees Responsibilities.
-The board of trustees has formally met 9 times during the year.
+The board of trustees has formally met 12 times during the year.
+During 2020/21 all meetings were conducted as full trustees meetings and therefore included all matters normally delegated to the Business & Resources subcommittee.

 Attendance during the year at meetings of the board of trustees was as follows: